Vulnerability Scanning

 What Is Vulnerability Scanning?

 Vulnerability scanning is a process of identifying, classifying, and assessing the security vulnerabilities of a computer system, network, or application.
-It is a critical component of a comprehensive security program, as it helps to identify potential weaknesses in the system that could be exploited by malicious actors.
-Vulnerability scanning is typically performed using automated tools that scan the system for known vulnerabilities and generate a report of the findings.
-The report can then be used to prioritize and address the identified vulnerabilities.
+It is a critical component of a comprehensive security program, as it helps to identify potential vulnerabilities before they can be exploited.

 Description